outdreamer/build-a-cure/docs/tasks/workflow_example.md

 	solutions = ['triangular blocks in solution space', 'square blocks in solution space'] return solutions

-standardized_problem_definition = standardize_problem_to_interface(problem_definition, 'core')
+// apply these functions to fulfill workflows involving the problem-solving intent of 'filter the solution space'

+// apply the 'core' interface to the 'problem', to implement the 'break problem into sub-problems' workflow (since finding core structures like 'inputs/components' of a structure makes finding the structure easier to solve) standardized_problem_definition = standardize_problem_to_interface(problem_definition, 'core')

-problem = identify_problem_attributes_functions(standardized_problem_definition)
-problem_space = identify_problem_space(standardized_problem_definition, problem)
+// apply standard problem/solution information-finding functions inherent to most or all workflows problem = identify_problem_attributes_functions(standardized_problem_definition) problem_space = identify_problem_space(standardized_problem_definition, problem)
 solution_space = identify_solution_space(standardized_problem_definition, problem_space, problem)
 solution_space_filters = identify_solution_space_filters(standardized_problem_definition, problem_space, problem)
 solution_metrics = identify_solution_metrics(standardized_problem_definition, problem_space, problem)

-solutions = filter_solution_space(problem_definition, problem_space, problem, solution_space, solution_space_filters, solution_metrics)
+// given that we have the 'problem' object with the problem attributes like 'type' and problem functions, we can apply functions to fulfill problem-solving intents like 'find existing solutions for the problem type' or 'find causal problems to solve instead of the original problem'

+// fulfill the problem-solving intent of 'filter the solution space', given that we have identified the solution space filters & solution metric required to call this function
+// filtering the solution space involves applying the 'core' structures found as a solution metric tests to each possible solution
+// by applying the 'core' interface & then filtering solutions, we are now filtering solutions to 'find combinations of subset components like three corners and closed shapes' instead of 'find blocks with three corners'
+// this essentially applies a 'merge sub-solutions' operation of the 'break a problem into sub-problems & merge sub-solutions' workflow, finding the 'merged components' (combinations of three corners & closed shapes) that are required to find 'solutions to the original problem' solutions = filter_solution_space(problem_definition, problem_space, problem, solution_space, solution_space_filters, solution_metrics)

 '''